 These considerations apply to data encrypted with Data in Salesforce (Deterministic) key material.
+Some considerations manifest differently depending on whether data is encrypted with the case-sensitive deterministic encryption scheme or case-insensitive deterministic encryption scheme.

 Key Rotation and Filter Availability